Vibhor-choudhary/-ScanVault-AWS/README.md

 - Manual data entry errors
 - No centralized searchable record

-**ReceiptIQ** eliminates these issues with AI-based document understanding and event-driven automation.
+**ScanVault** eliminates these issues with AI-based document understanding and event-driven automation.

 ---